Custom installation of Azure Active Directory Connect

 To set up a custom installation for Azure AD Connect, go through the wizard pages that the following sections describe.

 On the Express Settings page, select Customize to start a customized-settings installation.
 The rest of this article guides you through the custom installation process.
 Use the following links to quickly go to the information for a particular page:

 Install required components

 When you install the synchronization services, you can leave the optional configuration section unselected.
 Azure AD Connect sets up everything automatically.
-It sets up a SQL Server 2012 Express LocalDB instance, creates the appropriate groups, and assign permissions.
-If you want to change the defaults, clear the appropriate boxes.
+It sets up a SQL Server 2019 Express LocalDB instance, creates the appropriate groups, and assign permissions.
+If you want to change the defaults, select the appropriate boxes.
 The following table summarizes these options and provides links to additional information.